Photo by Shutterstock/Songquan Deng

 The Singapore Tourism Board has a handy guide to the latest updates for tourists.

-As of April 1, anyone entering South Korea must self-quarantine for 14 days, according to the South Korean government.
+Since April 1, anyone entering South Korea must self-quarantine for 14 days, according to the South Korean government.
 Asymptomatic entrants from abroad will also be tested, depending on how long they’ll be in the country and where they’re traveling from.

 Visit Korea, the country’s tourism board, has a flowchart for travelers arriving into the country—and what they can expect.